 Transportation assistance is not available; however, there are some BJC vaccination locations near Metro bus stops and MetroLink stations.
 There are no BJC drive-through clinics.

 The BJC public vaccination clinics in the St. Louis metro area are providing the Pfizer-BioNTech vaccine.
 The Pfizer-BioNTech vaccine requires special ultra-cold storage freezers that are not widely available in all health-care settings.
 So, this means that the Pfizer vaccine is distributed only to vaccine administrators such as BJC that can store the vaccine.

 There is no cost to you.
 If you have insurance – including Medicare, Medicaid or private insurance – we will bill your insurance for administration of the vaccine.
 Insurance is not required to receive the COVID-19 vaccine.
 Please bring your insurance card to your appointment if you have insurance.

-The first vaccines will require two doses separated by three to four weeks, depending upon which vaccine you receive.
-If you receive your first dose at a BJC clinic, second dose appointments will be scheduled in person when you receive your first dose or potentially online when you schedule your first dose.
+The Pfizer and Moderna vaccines will require two doses separated by three to four weeks, depending upon which vaccine you receive.
+If you receive your first dose at a BJC clinic, second dose appointments will be scheduled in person when you receive your first dose.

 Yes, return to the same location for your second dose.
 Vaccine distribution for dose two is based on quantity of first doses administered so you should get both vaccines with the same organization.
 This helps manage critical supply levels, ensures equity within our registration process and maintains consistency of records and reporting.
 Also, it is important to get the same vaccine (Pfizer vs. Moderna), which might not be possible if you receive the vaccine with two different organizations.
 Remember, if you cannot get your second dose in the 21-28 day window, within six weeks (42 days) is acceptable.
 Also, as a reminder, the Johnson & Johnson/Janssen vaccine requires only one dose.